sgbaik-decaf/portfolio/README.md

 ### LIET237 Environmental Information and Planning

+Final Project: *Optimal Site Selection Project for a Simulated Biogas Plant for Yangju City* []

 ### LIET349 Environmental Impact Assessment

+Final Project: *Reconstructing the EIA of Gangneung Sports Complex Ice Skating Venue* []

 ### LIET377 Computer Aided Design and Computer Graphic

+Assignment: *Replication of a Design Proposal Poster: a Restructurizaion Project of a Historic Openspace Landmark*

 ### Independent Study